‘General Hospital’: What James Patrick Stuart Says About Valentin’s Biological Father

 It turns out that General Hospital‘s Valentin Cassadine, a character said to be one of the most dangerous Cassadines in the family, is not actually Mikkos Cassadine’s son.
-Now, everyone is wondering who Valentin’s actual father is, even the character’s portrayer, James Patrick Stewart.
+Now, everyone is wondering who Valentin’s actual father is, even the character’s portrayer, James Patrick Stuart.

 Valentin just learned he was not a Cassadine